Xanthica Is An Ancient Holiday Celebrated in Macedonian Culture

-The ancient holiday of Xanthica is barely known nowadays.
-The Macedonians accepted the name of Xanthica as an eponym of the name of the goddess of flowers, love and beauty Xanthia, which according to mythology data existed in the land of the god Macedon.
+The ancient holiday of Xanthica is barely known nowadays..
+Furthermore, the Macedonians accepted the name of Xanthica as an eponym of the name of the goddess of flowers, love and beauty; Xanthia which according to mythology data existed in the land of the god Macedon.

-It had been spontaneously celebrated through the whole month.
-It remained preserved even till present, because it has been deeply rooted in Macedonian culture and traditions.
+Moreover, it remained preserved even till present.
+Simply because it has been deeply rooted in Macedonian culture and traditions.
 It appears every spring right in front of us.
 We see in the celebration of many holidays, forgiveness, Palm Sunday, the feast of St. Lazarus, Theodor’s Saturday and Annunciation.

 Read this legend about Xanthia in Macedonian.